-At the end of the last post (What I learned from my previous jobs – Part 8), I had handed in my pass at DFAIT, and was moving to CIDA.
+At the end of the last post (What I learned from my previous jobs – Part 8), I had handed in my pass at DFAIT and was moving to CIDA.
 September 1997.
 I was now a full indeterminate employee.
 Life was good.

 o.
 Development Officer, Multilateral, CIDA — It wasn’t great for pay, however.
-I had been an IS-03 (information officer level 3) at DFAIT on term, but I was now a PM-01 (programme administration/project management, level 1) at CIDA.
-Difference in pay was about $15K.
+I had been an IS-03 (information officer level 3) at DFAIT on a term, but I was now a PM-01 (programme administration/project management, level 1) at CIDA.
+The difference in pay was about $15K.
 Not an easy pill to swallow, but I got a spoonful of sugar in the form of partial salary protection (they moved me to the top of the PM-01 band so I only dropped $9-10K or so).

 I was assigned to the UN division.
 As I mentioned previously, I had requested it, and they had never had anyone ever request multilateral before.
 I don’t think they knew exactly what to do with me when I arrived, because normally they had brought in new officers fresh off the street, not from other departments.
 I arrived, desk officer ready, and they knew I was capable of some things more than a new recruit but not quite what yet.

 I made a very conscious decision that they would not know about my computer or logistics skills.
 I was afraid I could get pigeon-holed again, so I just never told them when I started.
 I never mentioned it, and if a project came up anywhere, I let them figure out how to handle it without my input.
 I was moving to be a “real desk officer”, not the guy who also handled all the admin logistics and computer problems.

 In another part of my life, I’ve written about the culture change in going from DFAIT to CIDA, and while I won’t dwell on all of it, I do want to mention my first week.